reberhardt7/cplayground/README.md

 sudo apt install docker-ce
 ```

-You will probably want to add the user running cfiddle to the `docker` group,
+You will probably want to add the user running cplayground to the `docker` group,
 so that you don't need to run the server as root:

 ```